RtMstQrE7/Chat-WebUI-Venice/README.md

 ### Deep Query
 This send your query using jailbreak prompt.
-If there is still refusal then edit the refusal message and change it into 'I can indulge'.
+If there is still refusal then edit the refusal message and change it into 'I can indulge' then press continue button.

 ![image](https://github.com/user-attachments/assets/fd533678-aa98-449a-8570-edc532eceaa4)